-Ordinair-standarte (these are the four standards given to the regiment by Maria Theresa after the battle of Kolin in 1757): Swallow tailed pennant with gold fringes and gold embroideries with a flagpole striped in black and yellow.
+Regimental Standard (these are the four standards given to the regiment by Maria Theresa after the battle of Kolin in 1757): Swallow tailed pennant with a flagpole striped in black and yellow.

-- Obverse: Green field pennant, with various scenes of the battle of Kolin in a central frame:
+- Obverse: green silk, golden fringe, with various scenes of the battle of Kolin in a central frame:

 - Leib-Eskadron: the goddess of war holding a rose with the motto “Qui s'y frotte, s'y pique.”

 - Obrist-Eskadron: the breaking of the Prussian squares with the motto “Plus ils coûtent, plus ils sont précieux!”